loicfrering/backbone.datagrid/README.md

 ### paginated

-If the datagrid should be paginated or not.
+Whether or not the datagrid should be paginated.

 ### className